S3-Software-IP/monorepo/documentation/privacy-research.md

-# How do technology and digital innovations affect online privacy, and what measures achieve a balance between user-friendly services and preserving personal privacy?
+# How do technology, digital innovations affect online privacy?

 ## Sub-questions